Parliamentary.ai

 Government Spending

-The bill mandates that the Secretary of State will pay the Authority's expenses, remuneration, and allowances from money provided by Parliament.
-The exact cost is not specified in the bill, but it will involve additional government spending.
+The bill mandates that the government will fund the Authority's expenses, remuneration, and allowances.
+The exact cost is not specified in the bill.

 Groups Affected

-- Political parties: Represented on the Authority's board and potentially affected by rules regarding poll publication timing.
+• Political parties: Will have representation on the Authority's board and will be subject to the rules regarding poll publication timing.

 Powered by nyModel